4: Chrysalis

 Massive weight slammed into her.
 The impact threw Uzi backward, and the spin was timed perfectly to send her deflecting around the L bend, flinging her out of the storage room.

-Uzi shook the handle, banged on the door, but she can’t back get in.
-From within came laughter.
+Uzi shook the handle, banged on the door, but she couldn’t get back in.

 J paused the simulation again.
 Rewinded.
 Watched the confrontation with this “Doll”.
-Her recognition circuits hadn’t misfired – she saw it right the first time, but she pulled up her own memories to double check.
+Her recognition circuits hadn’t misfired — she saw it right the first time, but she pulled up her own memories just to double check.

 What is that drone doing?
 How is it doing that?
 Did it truly have the power to harm disassembly drones?

-This would affect the bottom line.
+This… build scar might affect the bottom line.

 J lost interest in watching Uzi go about her day.
 She skimmed forward, searching for any other sign of the red-eyed, purple-haired russian drone.

 There!
 Uzi turned her head, checking behind her.
-She wasn’t paranoid – she was being watched.
+She wasn’t paranoid — she was being watched!

 “Doll,” Uzi said.
 “Okay, you’re definitely the stalker now.
 I’ve had enough of you for one day, thanks.”

 Uzi brandished her railgun, pointed it at the other drone.
 But Doll continued her approach.
-J checked Uzi’s internal map – this encounter occurred several hours later.
-Location… near the outpost’s doors.
+(J checked Uzi’s internal map — this encounter occurred several hours later.
+Location… near the outpost’s doors.)

 “Doorman.
 What are you doing here?”